australias-best-silo-art

 Date completed: March 2015

-Artists: Phlegm (UK) & Hence (USA)
+Artists: Phlegm (UK) & HENSE (USA)

 Phlegm’s work depicts his own signature whimsical characters in fantastical transportation devices down each silo.
-Northam has a rich history in ballooning so he may have drawn his inspiration for his Leonardo Da Vinci style devices from this.
+Northam has a rich history in ballooning, so he may have drawn his inspiration for his Leonardo Da Vinci-style devices from this.

 Newdegate Silo